How To Become an Independent Medical Courier

 What You Need to Start Medical Courier Service: Basic Requirements

-If you think of starting a career as an independent medical courier, you'll need to meet some basic requirements:
+If you think of starting a career as an independent medical courier, you'll need to meet some basic requirements, including proper medical courier training to handle sensitive materials and comply with regulations:

 1. Driver's License: You must have a valid driver's license with a clean record.